Nanduu365/Multi_Turn_Intent_Classification/README.md

         ]
       },
 + Sample output 1
+    + conversation_id,predicted_intent,rationale
-    + conv_006,Book Appointment,The user is requesting an appointment with Dr. Patel.  {csv format}
+      conv_006,Book Appointment,The user is requesting an appointment with Dr. Patel.  {csv format}

 + For further examples refer - input_sample.json and out.csv or out.json.